moto-timo/meta-replicape/README.md

 5. Enable Toggle (?)
 6. Enable tty0tty
 7. Link /usr/lib/libprussdrv.so.1 (install dev-pkg)
+9. install libprussdrv1 (ok, dependent on pruss)

 Remember:
-Compiling toggle: add the "-B 0x100000" argument to the build/tmp-angstrom_v2013_06-eglibc/sysroots/beaglebone/usr/bin/crossscripts/qemuwrapper
+- Compiling toggle: add the "-B 0x100000" argument to the build/tmp-angstrom_v2013_06-eglibc/sysroots/beaglebone/usr/bin/crossscripts/qemuwrapper
-Compile Cogl first.
+- Compile Cogl first.
 Requires 2.0.
+- Remove the "tests" from the python-pygobject

 If you get this error when compiling Mash: fatal error: glib-object.h: No such file or directory